- What is the statutory authority for the grants program?

 Q: Can I get a grant to rehabilitate my home or business?

-A: Division of Historical Resources (DHR) grant are available only for non-profit organizations, state agencies (including universities), local governments, and units of local governments.
+A: Division of Historical Resources (DHR) grant funds are available only for non-profit organizations, state agencies (including universities), local governments, and units of local governments.
 Projects funded by the Historic Preservation Grants Program must serve the public interest, and must be accessible to the public.

 DHR grant funds are not available for properties owned by private individuals or for-profit corporations.